LaunchCodeEducation/lchs-learning-objectives/unit05/dictionaries.rst

 - Use bracket notation to add new key/value pairs to a dictionary.
 - Use the ``.keys()``, ``.values()``, and ``.items()`` methods to retrieve a list of the keys, values, or key/value pairs from a dictionary.
-- Use a loop to iterate through the keys, values, or key/value paris of a dictionary.
+- Use a loop to iterate through the keys, values, or key/value pairs of a dictionary.
 - Utilize dictionaries as parameters, arguments, and return values of functions.